Worried about BPA resin in your dental work?

 Let’s talk about what BPA resin does in the human body, first.
 BPA resin is an endocrine disruptor and binds to the human estrogen receptor.
-Depedning on the research BPA either binds at 1000-5000 times weaker levels Roy 2009 Med Sci. or is similar to estradiol Vandenberg 2007 Reprod Tox.
-It also binds to glucocorticoid, androgen, and throid recptors.
+Depending on the research BPA either binds at 1000-5000 times weaker levels Roy 2009 Med Sci. or is similar to estradiol Vandenberg 2007 Reprod Tox.
+It also binds to glucocorticoid, androgen, and thyroid receptors.
 Sharma 2016 JADA 18-20.

 What is BPA resin?

-BPA is bisphenol A, a synthetic compound that is mass produced globally.
-It is unavoidable and you are exposed to it, no matter what.
+BPA is bisphenol A, a synthetic compound that humans mass produce globally.
+You can not avoid exposure to it, no matter what.
 Check the graph at the bottom to see what I mean.
 US Environmental Protection Agency set the safe level at 50 µg/kg/day.
 BPA is used directly in the manufacturing of some resins (especially bis-GMA).
 BPA derivatives such as bisphenol A-glycidyl methacrylate (bis-GMA), bisphenol A-dimethacrylate, and bisphenol A-ethoxylated dimethacrylate are all used in dental resins that polymerize via chemical or light activation.
 Fleisch 2010 Pediatrics BPA is a byproduct of chemical degradation of these resin-based dental materials, which is what causes even BPA free materials to release BPA.
-It is also found in nearly all composites from incomplete chemical reactions on the manufacturing side. (reference) Sharma 2016 JADA article’s references 5-10 support previous statements.
+We can also find it in nearly all composites from incomplete chemical reactions on the manufacturing side. (reference) Sharma 2016 JADA article’s references 5-10 support previous statements.

 BPA resin research

-Composites also have been proven to result in higher levels of BPA in the urine, but only for a short time Maserejian JADA 2016.
-How the composite is placed makes no difference, a protective rubber dam has no influence on amount of BPA leaked into your system.
-BPA in the urine does mean the body is eliminating it, but how much of it? reference A systemic review in JADA 2014 showed that no BPA was ever detected in the blood and it appears that the very minor amounts that are present in saliva and get into our system are being quickly and effectively eliminated into the urine.
+Composites will result in higher levels of BPA in the urine, but only for a short time Maserejian JADA 2016.
+How we place a dental composite is of no difference, a protective rubber dam has no influence on amount of BPA that leaks into your system.
+BPA in the urine does mean the body is eliminating it, but how much of it? reference BPA from orthodontic brackets is found in the saliva at high levels right after bonding and lower levels a month later.
+Manoj AJO-DO 2018 A systemic review in JADA 2014 showed that no BPA was ever detected in the blood and it appears that the very minor amounts that are present in saliva and get into our system are being quickly and effectively eliminated into the urine.
 The fact that BPA was at no point detectable in the blood makes me wonder if the detection levels are set too high.
 BPA is an endocrine disruptor and very small doses may have an impact.

-There are several studies showing effects like prenatal exposure to BPA being tied to hyperactivity and anxiety, especially in girls.
+There are several studies showing effects that prenatal exposure to BPA has on hyperactivity and anxiety, especially in girls.
 Newer studies are showing effects on behavior.
 Maserejian 2012

 What can you do to mitigate BPA resin in dentistry?